anupreet9/PlaylistExporter/readMe.md

 ## Description

-This project lets a user convert their youtube playlist to spotify.
-A user can convert thier playlist easily without the hassle of adding the songs to the spotify playlist manually.
+This project lets a user convert their youtube playlist to Spotify.
+Users can convert their playlists easily without manually adding the songs to the Spotify playlist.
 Just running a Java script will do the job for you!

 # How to Use the Script